JoshuaHong/grapheneos/README.md

     * Multiple users
         * ✅ Allow multiple users
         * Users
-            * 📝 Owner
+            * 📝 Owner (red)
-            * 📝 Main
+            * 📝 Main (blue)
+                * ❌ Allow running in the background
+                * ❌ Turn on phone calls & SMS
-            * 📝 Apps
+                * 📝 App installs and updates - Enabled
-            * 📝 Finance
+            * 📝 Finance (green)
+                * ❌ Allow running in the background
+                * ❌ Turn on phone calls & SMS
+                * 📝 App installs and updates - Enabled
+            * 📝 Social (orange)
+                * ❌ Allow running in the background
+                * ❌ Turn on phone calls & SMS
-            * 📝 Games
+                * 📝 App installs and updates - Enabled
-            * 📝 Google
+            * 📝 Google (yellow)
+                * ❌ Allow running in the background
+                * ❌ Turn on phone calls & SMS
+                * 📝 App installs and updates - Enabled
+            * 📝 Private (purple)
+                * ❌ Allow running in the background
+                * ❌ Turn on phone calls & SMS
+                * 📝 App installs and updates - Enabled
         * ✅ Delete guest activity
         * ❌ Allow guest to make phone calls
         * ✅ Send notifications to current user
+* Home screen
+    * Notification bar
+        * Internet | Auto-rotate
+        * Location | Airplane mode
+        * Screen record | Flashlight
+        * Camera access | Mic access
+        * Battery Saver | Data Saver
+    * Home settings
+        * 📝 Notification dots - On
+        * ❌ Add app icons to home screen
+        * ❌ Allow home screen rotation
+  * Application settings
+      * 📝 Update the settings for each application

 ## Users
 ### Owner
 The admin profile for creating other user profiles.
-Should not be used for anything else.
+Should not be used for anything besides sending texts, and making phone calls.
 Data on other profiles can be purged by deleting the profile itself, but data on the owner profile cannot be deleted without a factory reset.

-* Set a PIN and disable Fingerprint Unlock
+* Set alarms
 * Enable the following application permissions:
+    * Contacts: Allow "Contacts", "Phone"
-    * Messaging: Allow "SMS"
+    * Messaging: Allow "Contacts", "Phone", "SMS"
+    * Phone: Allow "Call logs", "Contacts", "Phone"

 ### Main
-The main profile for browsing the web, taking photos and videos, sending texts, and making phone calls.
+The main profile for browsing the web, taking photos and videos, and using FOSS applications.

-* Set a PIN and enable Fingerprint Unlock
 * Enable the following application permissions:
     * Camera: Allow "Camera", "Microphone", "Sensors"
-    * Contacts: Allow "Contacts", "Phone"
-    * Gallery: Allow "Storage Scopes"
+    * Gallery: Allow "Storage Scopes" for the photo and screenshot directories.
-    * Messaging: Allow "Contacts", "Phone", "SMS"
-    * Phone: Allow "Call logs", "Contacts", "Phone"
     * Vandium: Allow "Network"
-* Set an alarm

 ### Finance
-The profile for using personally identifiable apps.
+The profile for using personally identifiable applications.

+### Social
+The profile for using non-FOSS applications.

 ### Google
 The profile for running Google Play Services.

+### Private
+The profile for all other applications.